amoux/qaam-nlp/README.md

  ('Privacy Policy', 1)]
 ```

-> How to query questions from a website's blog text content:
+> How to query questions from a website's text content:

 ```python
 from pprint import pprint